vlraymond/ianjon.github.io/_projects/Ice-Cellar/2017 Ice Cellar Progress.md

 July 18 2017: Looking over the presentation a bit and practiced some live runs with the staff today and on July 14, 2017.
 Great feedback, though on the 14th the practice run I used a piece of paper.
 Today I didn't use it and it went more smoothly.
 Started working on a brand new pi to write down some of the work it takes to get to work at the moment.

 July 19 2017: Went in and did the presentation infront of the AEWC board.
 They seemed very interested in the project and pleased with the presentation that I gave.
 Offered to follow out on a village trip to talk to students/kids about the S.T.E.M. program.
 I said yes and will be heading out on July 30th to Barrow for a day then off to Point Hope the next day.
 Will be meeting up with some of the other workers and give them.

+July 26 2017: Almost done with a live demo kit to bring along with me to the village of Point Hope.